Best Old House Books

 The Old House Journal

 The Old House Journal is a magazine which has a web site.
 There is no other magazine that can compare to the wealth of information provided.
-The best part of their web site is the “TALK” page where you can post questions about anything that has to do with old houses.

 Old House Advice

 Otherwise known as Old House Online.
 This forum is about Old House Restoration and Repair Advice.
 This site is the authoritative source for old house restoration and repair.
 Features extensive How-To’s, Product Directories and User Forums.